disastrid/instruments_lab/docs/README.md

 These are two separate yet related fields.

-'links' is an array of URLs that you want to link to - blog posts, press, etc.
+`links` is an array of URLs that you want to link to - blog posts, press, etc.

-'link-names' is the text of the anchor tag that you will click on to go to the URL at the same index.
+`link-names` is the text of the anchor tag that you will click on to go to the URL at the same index.

 ### para